Background pattern

 • Difficulty urinating, kidney pain.

-• Vaginal hemorrhage, alteration in testicles.
+• Vaginal bleeding, alteration in the testicles.

 • Generalized swelling, weakness, discomfort, fatigue, facial edema, chest pain, fever, pain and swelling of the extremities.